I’ve been thinking long and hard about buying a Cricut

 What you can make with the bundled ‘parts’ that come with the Maker.

-And I’ll be posting videos of me bonding with my.
+And I’ll be posting videos of me bonding with mine.
 Cricut Maker on my YouTube channel.